christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Peanut-XSS/README.md

 ## Exploring the challenge

-The only web page available uses <code>nutshell.js</code>, a tool used to make "expandable, embeddable explanations".
-This tool takes the HTML specified inside the GET parameter <code>nutshell</code> and renders and makes expandable all links that start with <code>:</code>.
-These links must refer to a a Youtube video, a section of a Wikipedia article or a section of any web page (even the same one).
+The only web page available uses <code>nutshell.js</code>, a tool used to create "expandable and embeddable explanations".
+This tool takes the specified HTML inside the GET <code>nutshell</code> parameter and render all links starting with <code>:</code>.
+These links may refer to a Youtube video, a section of a Wikipedia article or a section of any web page (even the same).
 To do this, the url specified in the <code>href</code> attribute must be of the following format: <code>http[s]?://domain_name/path#text</code>, where <code>text</code> is the text inside a section tag (<code><h\*></code>).
-All elements present under this section are shown inside the produced baloon.
+All the elements present in this section are shown inside the balloon produced.

 ![1](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/364d3adc-0c39-4743-a710-834dfdd3842d)